aws-quickstart/quickstart-solace-pubsubplus/CONTRIBUTING.md

-# How to contribute to a Solace Project
+# How to contribute to a Quickstart Project

 We'd love for you to contribute and welcome your help.
 Here are some guidelines to follow: